A Stranger Came Home

-A Stranger Came Home (U.S. title: The Unholy Four) is a 1954 British film noir directed by Terence Fisher and starring Paulette Goddard, William Sylvester and Patrick Holt.
+The Stranger Came Home (U.S. title: The Unholy Four) is a 1954 British film noir directed by Terence Fisher and starring Paulette Goddard, William Sylvester and Patrick Holt.
 The screenplay was written by Michael Carreras based on the 1946 eponymous novel credited to actor George Sanders but actually ghostwritten by Leigh Brackett.
 The film was released in the United States by Lippert Pictures.
-Jimmy Sangster was production manager, J. Elder Wills was art director and Phil Leakey handled Makeup.
-Filming began Jan.
-4, 1954 and the film was trade shown on July 14, 1954, and released in UK on August 9th.

 Plot

 Four friends go on a fishing trip but only three return.
 After an absence of four years, during which time he had been an amnesiac, the fourth man, Philip Vickers, returns home after regaining his memory.
 He tells of a "friend" who knocked him out, drugged him, and left him to die.
 Any one of the remaining men could be a suspect as Job Crandall, Bill Saul and Harry Bryce have all been interested in Philip's attractive 'widow', Angie.
 Unfortunately, Philip's return coincides with a murder and he becomes the main suspect.
 Angie joins forces with her husband to help solve the mystery and clear his name.